-Create and submit a press release for your game to online/print/online media.
+Create and submit a press release for your game online or in print (newsletter, newspaper, school bulletin, blog, website, etc.).

 Contact your local newspaper, TV/radio station, or other media to get some buzz for your team and game.
 Everyone loves to read about students have fun doing something cool, so make yourselves famous!
+It might be hard to actually get coverage, so if your team can't get media outlet to pick up your press release, have one made and ready to show off to the judges.